Posters in China: 1949-1966

-With the establishment of the People's Republic of China, Mao "called upon all of China’s painters...to participate actively in a campaig...to change the form and purpose of New Year pictures," a traditional form of decoration used during Chinese New Year.
+With the establishment of the People's Republic of China, Mao "called upon all of China’s painters...to participate actively in a campaign...to change the form and purpose of New Year pictures," a traditional form of decoration used during Chinese New Year.
 Thus, early propaganda posters in the PRC tended to meld traditional imagery with political messaging.
 As the propaganda poster was an unfamiliar form to many of the involved artist, these early posters were "remarkable in their variety".

 Shanghai artists, who had already worked to produce calendars, were especially influenced "by the realism and subject matter of Western visual art".
 Shanghai artists were also responsible for some of the "earliest propaganda images of Mao".

 Subject matter tended to focus on immediate minutia of daily life, rather than fantastical scenes, and featured farmers and farm workers.
 Mao Zedong was also a recurring subject, serving to further his cult of personality.

 1956 poster, with text reading: "Whatever work aims to complete and not to fail the Five Year Plan, all that work Is glorious!"

 With time, government-produced propaganda posters adopted the socialist realism style, following the lead of the Soviet Union.
-However, artists broke from socialist realism during the Great Leap Forward (1958-1962), returning to a "specificially Chinese style".
+However, artists broke from socialist realism during the Great Leap Forward (1958–1962), returning to a "specifically Chinese style".

 The early 1960s saw the emergence of space and the Space Race as a theme in posters.
 This theme would continue to be present in posters into the 1980s, often combined with nianhua, fantastic, or mythological imagery.